ogradyc01/GoldenCheetah/UG_ChartTypes_Activities.md

 ![Editor - Icons](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/Activity_Editor-Icons.jpg)

-* `Save` - saves the ride data (with all changes/adjustments done)
+* `Save` - saves the activity data (with all changes/adjustments done)
-* `Undo` - if active, there have been changes done to the ride series data (shown in the editor), those changes are reverted - if there are multiple changes done separately - then can be undone separately by pressing 'Undo' multiple times
+* `Undo` - if active, there have been changes done to the activity series data (shown in the editor), those changes are reverted - if there are multiple changes done separately - then can be undone separately by pressing 'Undo' multiple times
 * `Redo` - if active, you have been 'Undo'ing changes before - they can be re-applied be 'Redo'
 * `Find` - opens a 'Search' dialog box - which allows to find specific values or value ranges in the series data - you can define search rules, the values to search and the data series to search in.
 As a result you get a list of search hits in the dialog box and the values fulfilling the search criteria are marked (with a different background color) in the 'Editor' data list.
 "Mouse-Click" on a result line in the dialog box, moves the data view to the specific search hit.
 * `Anomalies` - when choosing, GoldenCheetah does a number consistency analysis on the available data points / data series.
 The analysis performed and their messages are: